 Step 2 — Determining Water Volume (GPM)

-Your maximum available flow rate (gallons per minute) depends on either your water meter size or, if you connect directly to the city main without a meter, your service line size.
+Your maximum available flow rate — gallons per minute — depends on either your water meter size or, if you're connected directly to the city main with no meter, your service line size.
+Either way, you're looking for the ceiling you shouldn't exceed.

 Option A: Using Your Water Meter Size